Jupiter X Beta Announced! The steps we took to shape the future of WordPress themesby Babek Azimzade

 - You will be able to use WPbakery Page Builder with Jupiter X through a plugin that will be provided by us.

-- We will keep providing security and enhancement product updates for Jupiter legacy version for a period of minimum 18 months from the time of the Jupiter-x release.
+- We will keep providing security and enhancement product updates for Jupiter legacy version for a period of minimum 24 months from the time of the Jupiter-x release (Dec-2018).

-- After 18 months, we will still be providing important security fixes and third-party plugin compatibility updates for 6 more months.
+- After 24 months, we will still be providing important security fixes and third-party plugin compatibility updates for an indefinite date.